murraco/jekyll-theme-minimal-resume/README.md

 ![](https://img.shields.io/badge/devicon-✓-blue.svg)
 ![](https://img.shields.io/badge/gulp-✓-blue.svg)

-This is a simple and minimalist template for Jekyll designed for developers that want to show off their portfolio.
+This is a simple and minimalist template for Jekyll designed for developers that want to share a short bio with some basic contact information.

 ***